26F/shadertools/README.md

 Migrating a shader from shadertoy.com, you'll need to flip the y as in the hotsnowocean.frag example.

 Usage:

-python3 addshader2video.py myvideo.mp4 myshader.frag
-Can also use
+shader2video.py

-python3 addshader2video.py myvideo.mp4 myshader.frag 100
+python3 shader2video.py 60 1920x1080 120 myshader.frag

-if you want to output a hundred frames instead of the entire video, to test how the shader looks.
+can use up to 4k

+shader2png.py

+python3 shader2png.py 3840x2160 hotsnowocean.frag